 It is extremely thin, and about the same size as a standard house key, which makes it ideal for key-chains.

-…and on top of all that it is the only key that has NFC connectivity.
+…and on top of all that it is the only key in the Yubico 5 Series that has NFC connectivity.
 This means that you can not only use this device to secure your logins on your desktop computer, but also your android smartphone or iPhone!

 With all that aside, there are obviously reasons you might want to opt for one of the other keys.